 This is so important it must be stressed again, and again, and again.
 Bad things happen to the people inside a vehicle when it starts taking fire, and sometimes those bad things originate from inside the vehicle.

-The passenger compartment of a vehicle is so cramped and so packed practically every direction is an unsafe direction.
+The passenger compartment of a vehicle is so cramped and so packed that practically every direction is an unsafe direction.
 Shooters must be even more cautious than usual to prevent a potential tragedy.

 Especially when entering or exiting a vehicle, no matter the conditions and no matter the situation, muzzles must be kept in a safe direction.

 I know I covered this exhaustively in the initial article on vehicular team tactics, but I’m saying it again here because it is just so important.
 In any vehicle, with any size crew, the driver only drives.
 Ever.
 The End.

 Even if you’re receiving gunfire, one of the biggest threats to life and limb is still going to be an accident, typically the type of accident you would expect to suffer when you’re racing away from an ambush at maximum speed.